Cruciate Ligament Surgery

 2. Provide a low excitement environment with good footing.
 (Carpet is better than tiles).
 Avoid steps or stairs.

-3. Toileting should be supervised and on lead.
-(Sudden burst if activity off lead can lead to too much strain on the leg).
+3. Toileting should be supervised and on lead at all times.
+(Sudden burst of activity off lead can lead to too much strain on the leg).

 4. It is best to have low lying bedding so that they do not have to climb/jump onto anything.